Block Quote – A 3-Step Guide

 • The indentation is usually double spaced.

-Is not enclosed in quotation marks • The block quotations should not be enclosed in quotation marks.
+Is not enclosed in quotation marks

-The text after the block quote starts on its line • The following sentence of the quote is set on a new line
+• The following sentence of the quote is set on a new line

 Formatting Block quotes in different styles